Written by kōura

 - 68% of Kiwis believe KiwiSaver to be a very important tool for their retirement

-- The average person contributes 3% to their KiwiSaver; this will provide a retirement income that is half their current income in retirement
+- The average person contributes 3% to their KiwiSaver account; this will provide a retirement income that is half their current income in retirement

 - People do not have access to personal financial advice.
 Digital advice will, therefore, be a critical tool in helping improve KiwiSaver engagement and outcomes for people